All About Swollen Eyelids and Eyelid Bump »

 Swollen eyelid treatment Eyelid bump treatment

-The treatment depends on the cause of swollen eyelids and eyelid bump.
+The treatment depends on the cause of swollen eyelids and eyelid bumps.
 Swelling due to allergies can be treated effectively with antihistamine eye drops or oral allergy medicines.
 Severe eye allergy, however, requires mild steroid eye drops.

 Similarly, conjunctivitis and herpes keratitis are managed with antibiotics, anti-viral medications, or anti-inflammatory eye drops and ointments.
 Ocular emergencies like orbital cellulitis and chemical injury need immediate medical interventions.

 Swollen eyelids take anywhere from a couple of days to several weeks to clear up depending upon the cause.
-Be sure to stay away from allergens, stress, and take rest.
+Be sure to stay away from allergens, stress, and take a rest.